PercaysoRecruitment/pe3-soc_cohort_8-hkmarcoot/README.md

 :white_check_mark: It has search area.<br/>
 A search bar with search button is created.
 It is responsive to the width of the browser.<br/><br/>
 :white_check_mark: It contains search history.<br/>
 It will record what the user had typed in the search bar, and show them in little tags under the search bar.
-(Problems need to be fixed: User needs to press the tag two times to let the app search the same topic again.)<br/><br/>
+(Problem need to be fixed: User needs to press the tag two times to let the app search the same topic again.)<br/><br/>
 :white_check_mark: It displays title, content, url, and image.<br/>
 After looking into the data I fetch from gnew.io, I decided to only include title, content, url, and image into the website, so it looks more clean and tidy.<br/><br/>
 :white_check_mark: It has unit tests.<br/>